 What kind of impedance does this coax cable have?

-Sometimes you dig around in your partsbin, desperately searching for a bit of coax cable to make a new connector to your amazing whizzbang widget.
+Sometimes you dig around in your parts bin, desperately searching for a bit of coax cable to make a new connector to your fantastic whizzbang widget.
 If you find a piece of cable without markings, how do you know if it’s 75Ω, 50Ω or some other impedance?
-Well, here’s an easy way of finding out.
+Well, here are two easy ways of finding out.

 Measure twice, calculate once